A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

 Goetland Stainless Steel WWII US Military Canteen Kit

-This military canteen kit includes both a canteen and cup with a folding handle, which is great for heating water over a fire, although the handle will get hot.
+This military canteen kit includes a canteen and a cup with a folding handle, which is great for heating water over a fire, although the handle will get hot.

 With a capacity of 2.2 pounds, the Goetland is second only to the Keith Titanium, so great for those with a serious thirst.
 On the downside, lugging this thing around is likely to make you thirstier than if you were carrying a more lightweight canteen.

 Another problem with the Goetland canteen is that the nylon cover clips have been positioned so that it’s almost impossible to carry it on a belt, which was the original intention.
 Fortunately, it makes up for that by being both robust and leak-proof.

 - Good sized carrying capacity

 What To Look For In A Survival Canteen